• Food

 Fine dining at Lucky Leek, vegan of course.
 Photo: Sebastian Happe-Hartanto

 Before there was Oukan and its flashy vegan fine dining menu, there was this Bib Gourmand-winning pioneer in Prenzlauer Berg.
 Instead of merely imitating meat products, chef Josita Hartano chose to invent her own cuisine – think red cabbage risotto, celery sashimi and chickpea wontons.
 These dishes and more are served in a three- to five-course set menu (€39-63), optionally paired with wine.
-The restaurant’s lockdown delivery special is no longer available, but its website reassures us it’s installed a state-of-the-art air filter.

 Image for Happy Veganuary!
 Our 10 top tips